 - 1/2 cup coarsely chopped fresh cilantro

-Pat the chicken pieces dry, then sprinkle liberally on both sides with salt and black pepper.
+Pat the chicken pieces dry, then sprinkle on both sides with the salt and black pepper.

 In a 6- to 8-quart stock pot over medium-high heat, warm 2 tablespoons of olive oil.
 Add half of the chicken, skin side down, and cook until browned, 3 to 4 minutes.
 Turn the chicken and cook the other side until brown, 3 to 4 minutes.
 Remove the chicken to a plate and, if necessary, add another tablespoon of oil to the pot.
 Repeat with the remaining chicken.

 If necessary, another tablespoon of oil to the pot.
 When the oil is hot, add the bell peppers and cook, stirring occasionally, for 1 minute.
 Add the onion, garlic, chipotle, chili powder, cumin, and coriander and cook, stirring occasionally, until the peppers and onions are becoming soft, about 3 minutes.
 Add the diced tomatoes (with their juices) and sun-dried tomatoes, scraping up any browned bits on the bottom of the pot.
 Add all but the breast pieces of the chicken, nestling the pieces into the liquid, and bring to a boil.
 Reduce to a simmer and cook 20 minutes.